InValidFire/box/README.md

 # Usage

+## Backup

-Simply run main.py with the key of which backup to run.
+Simply run main.py with the preset of which backup to run.
 For example:

 `python main.py minecraft`

+Running this command will add every file found in the target directory to a zip, and place that zip in each of the destinations.

+## Restore

+If you wish to restore a backup add a `-r` or `--restore` flag:

+`python main.py minecraft -r`

+It will list the choices in all accessible backup locations for you to choose from, and restore your chosen backup.

 This can of course be aliased.